alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 ### Turing configuration setting:

 - Managed devices must be provided by an approved organisation and the user must not have administrator access to them.
-- Network rules for higher tier environments permit access only from IP ranges corresponding to `Restricted` networks that only permit managed devices to connect.
+- Access is only permitted from IPs listed in the `research_user_ip_addresses` configuration parameter.

 ### Implication:

 - At {ref}`policy_tier_3`, only managed devices can connect to the Data Safe Haven environment.
-- At {ref}`policy_tier_2`, any device can connect to the Data Safe Haven environment (with VPN connection and correct credentials).
+- At {ref}`policy_tier_2`, any device can connect to the Data Safe Haven environment.

 ### Verify by:

 #### User devices ({ref}`policy_tier_2`)

-- Connect to the environment using an allow-listed IP address and credentials
+- Connect to the environment using an allowed IP address and credentials

 ```{attention}
 {{white_check_mark}} Verify that: connection succeeds
 ```

-- Connect to the environment from an IP address that is not allow-listed but with correct credentials.
+- Connect to the environment from an IP address that is not allowed but with correct credentials.

 ```{attention}
 {{white_check_mark}} Verify that: connection fails